 This amazing mango pudding without gelatin is a cooked pudding that falls somewhere between a creamy pudding and a classic citrus curd.
 No matter if you call it mango curd or mango pudding it is delicious!

 I have loved mango since my first taste of mango Italian ice in my teens.
-I don’t remember this tropical fruit being popular before that so that is the first time I can recall trying it.
+Before that, I don’t remember this tropical fruit being popular so that is the first time I can recall trying it.
 I would get a gelati with mango Italian ice and vanilla custard and the combination was irresistible.

-In the years to follow, I became more and more familiar with mangoes and mango recipes but I still prefer using them in dessert recipes and smoothies instead of just cutting up ripe fresh mangoes and eating them with a fork.
+In the years to follow, I became more and more familiar with mangoes and mango recipes but I still prefer using them in mango dessert recipes and smoothies instead of just cutting up ripe fresh mangoes and eating them with a fork.
 I like the flavor more than the texture.

 When my husband had some co-workers over for a barbecue one summer and a friend brought a mango cheesecake I was hooked.
 She introduced me to canned mango pulp and it changed the way I looked at using mangos in recipes forever.

 If you love tropical flavors make sure to try our Passion Fruit Ice Cream next!

 Whole Milk – We use whole milk for a rich texture.
 For a dairy-free version try canned coconut milk and just omit the butter.

 Cornstarch – Cornstarch is a great thickener for pastry cream and pudding.
 It is found in most boxed instant puddings because of how well it works.

 Sugar – Regular white sugar gives the mango pudding most of its sweetness.